José Carlos da Silva Mayrink Ferrão: Biography

-In addition to being a Senator of the Brazilian Empire, it was also Colonel of Militia of Cavalry of Cape and, National Guard Colonel.
-It also was Knight of the Imperial Order of Christ.
+In addition to being a Senator of the Brazilian Empire, he was also Colonel of Militia of Cavalry of Cape and, National Guard Colonel.
+He was also a Knight of the Imperial Order of Christ.

 He has left progeny, through which flows the name Seixas Ferrão, from his marriage to Maria Joana Maria de Deus Gomes (1776, Recife, PE – August 10, 1866, Recife, PE), daughter of João Antônio Gomes, head of family Gomes from Pernambuco and, maternal granddaughter of Domingos Pereira Pires, patriarch of family Pires Pereira from Pernambuco.